H-Mateus/personal_website/content/blog/2022-10-21-testing-normality-in-r/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-2.png" width="672" />

+I'd recommend checking out the principals of [tidy data](https://tidyr.tidyverse.org/articles/tidy-data.html) if you're unsure of how best to structure your own data.

 # Summary

 Hopefully this gives you a sense of how to check for normality.